mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 > ## Using HPC filesystems
 > On HPC systems, you have a number of places where you can store your files.
 These differ in both
-> the amount of space allocated and whether or not they are backed up.
+> the amount of space allocated and whether they are backed up or not.
-> Cavines has three different area where you can store files.
+> Caviness has three different area where you can store files.
 Each of the different area serve
 > different purposes.
-They also have different amounts of storage, and are backed up differenly as
+They also have different amounts of storage and are backed up differently as
 > well.
 >
 > File storage locations:
 >
-> * **Home Directoy Storage** -  Each user has 20 GB of disk storage reserved for personal use on
+> * **Home Directory Storage** -  Each user has 20 GB of disk storage reserved for personal use on
 >   the home file system.
 Users' home directories are in /home (e.g., /home/1201), and the directory
 >   name is put in the environment variable `$HOME` at login.
 The permanent file system is configured
 >   to allow nearly instantaneous, consistent snapshots.
 The snapshot contains the original version